excelsior-oss/excelsior-jet-maven-plugin/README.md

 **Note:** Enabling Java Runtime Slim-Down automatically enables the Global Optimizer,
           so performing a Test Run is mandatory for Java Runtime Slim-Down as well.

-**Known issue:** Java Runtime Slim-Down does not work with the `excelsior-installer` packaging type yet
+**Fixed issue:** Java Runtime Slim-Down did not work with the `excelsior-installer` packaging type
-                 due to a bug in Excelsior JET prior to Excelsior JET Maintenance Pack 2.
+                 due to a bug in Excelsior JET.
+This issue is fixed in Excelsior JET 11 Maintenance Pack 2.
-                 It is fixed in Excelsior JET 11 MP2.

 #### Creating Trial Versions